TechWorksHub/best-practice-guide/source/cookbook.rst

 +--------------+----------------+

-In respect to where I can find the data, a starting point is obviously the data that I, as an oncologist, can collect from my own patients.
+In respect to where I can find the data, a starting point is obviously the data that I can collect from my own patients.
 I may be able to get data from other patients from people in my professional network, or simply search online (there are several publicly available datasets on this particular topic).

 In respect of how I can go about collecting (and labeling) my data.
 I can get chest X-rays from the sources described above.
 To label them, I can use my own